-I have a foreign language waiver.
-Can Winchendon support that and my dyslexia?
+I have a world language waiver.
+How does Winchendon support that and my dyslexia?

 Yes.
 Winchendon’s teachers and leadership are committed to supporting a wide range of learning styles and differences.
 Our micro-classes provide a great setting for kids who learn differently to excel.
 Our teachers are specifically trained to use a variety of methods and practices to support different learners.
 And our Learning Advocates provide additional support to make sure that your teachers know what approaches will most benefit you and to help you develop additional skills.

 Does Winchendon offer Chinese or Arabic?
 What if I want to take a course that isn’t offered at Winchendon?

 While Winchendon has a compelling curriculum, we are also committed to supporting each student’s individual interests and passions to the best of our ability, and that sometimes takes a student beyond our curriculum.
 Winchendon is a member of the Hybrid Learning Consortium, a group of top schools around the globe that shares courses by leveraging technology.
 This provides Winchendon students access to a broad course offering that exceeds even many of the very largest schools.
 Learn more about the Hybrid Learning Consortium.

 At Winchendon, we believe that some of the most important skills and attributes that we work on are what we refer to as the “Great 8” – C2AR<sup”>3E2:

 Resourceful – Responsible – Empathetic – Ethical